AmanPathak-DevOps/Ansible--Playbooks/README.md

 # Ansible--Playbooks
 In these repository,
-you will get some playbooks on small level to get better understanding of the Ansible small tasks.
+you will get some playbooks on basic level to get better understanding of the Ansible basic tasks.
 Thank you